Review shows Australia made huge miscalculation on funds transfers, Vatican says

 AUSTRAC’s error was first reported by the Australian newspaper earlier on Wednesday, which said it was due to a computer coding mistake.

-A Vatican statement called the mistake “a huge discrepancy” and that the A$9.5 million sent to Australia was mostly to meet “contractual obligations” as well as “ordinary management,” which appeared to be a reference to its embassy in Australia.
+A Vatican statement called the mistake “a huge discrepancy”.
+It said the A$9.5 million sent to Australia was mostly to meet “contractual obligations” as well as “ordinary management”, which appeared to be a reference to its embassy in Australia.

-The original report of the huge amount of money and more than 47,000 individual transfers stunned the Vatican, which demanded a review.
+The Vatican had said the original report of the huge amount of money and more than 47,000 individual transfers had sounded like “science fiction”, because the Holy See’s annual budget is about 330 million euros; it demanded a review.

+Cardinal George Pell, who was the Vatican’s treasurer from 2014 to 2017 told Reuters on Wednesday: “I was relieved to hear that billions were not laundered through the Vatican while I was head of the Secretariat for the Economy.”

+Pell, who is now in Rome, returned to his native Australia in 2017 to face charges of historical sexual abuse and spent 404 days in jail before his conviction was overturned last April.

-Archbishop Mark Coleridge of Brisbane told Reuters last month that the Australian Church was not aware of any such transfers, that the money did not go to a diocese or Church entity in the country, and that the bishops sought clarification from the Vatican and AUSTRAC.
+Archbishop Mark Coleridge of Brisbane told Reuters last month that the Australian Church was not aware of any such transfers and that the bishops had sought clarification from the Vatican and AUSTRAC.

 ($1 = 1.2923 Australian dollars)